The Birth Control Shot

 - weight gain, headaches, and breast tenderness

 The U.S. Food and Drug Administration (FDA) has issued a safety warning about the use of the birth control shot.
-Studies link this shot to a loss of bone density in women, although bone density may recover when a woman is no longer getting the shot.
+Studies link this shot to a loss of bone density, although bone density may recover when someone stops getting the shot.
 The loss of bone density seems to be worse when the shot is used for longer periods of time.

-Doctors are not sure how this type of shot may affect the bone density of teen girls in the future, though.
-Girls who are considering the shot should talk to their doctors about it and make sure that they get enough calcium each day.
+Doctors are not sure how this type of shot may affect the bone density of young people in the future, though.
+Anyone considering the shot should talk to their doctors about it and make sure that they get enough calcium each day.
 Those who smoke should be sure to let their doctors know because smoking may be connected to this bone density loss.

-Women may notice a decrease in fertility for up to a year after they stop getting the birth control shot.
-However, the shot does not cause permanent loss of fertility and most women can get pregnant after they stop getting the shot.
+Some people receiving shots may notice their periods are irregular for up to a year after stopping the shot.
+But the shot does not cause permanent loss of fertility and most users can get pregnant after they stop getting the shot.

 Who Can Use the Birth Control Shot?

-Girls who have trouble remembering to take birth control pills and who want extremely good protection against pregnancy may want to use the birth control shot.
+Anyone who has trouble remembering to take birth control pills and who wants extremely good protection against pregnancy may want to use the birth control shot.
 Also, nursing mothers can use the birth control shot.